sourcegraph/about/handbook/product/product_management/direction_template.md

 - Are there analysts tracking this product area?
 - How are analysts positioning the product?
 What are areas of improvement?

+# What's next and why

+What are we going to do in the next quarter, and how does it accomplish company goals and the product vision?

+## Top customer, support, sales and marketing issues

+- What are the top issues from customers we are taking on this quarter?
+- What are the top requests from other teams at Sourcegraph we are taking on this quarter?

+## What we're not working on

+What are we explicitly not working on?
+Are there frequent requests from customers or other teams we are choosing not to take on?
+Making that explicit makes other teams understand the strategy and reduces back and forth.

 # 3 year strategy and themes

 ## Strategy

 What is your strategy defined in a few steps?

+## Guiding principles

+Identify what key principles, insights, and decisions are important to the strategy or a set of key hypotheses and set of key questions to validate or invalidate them.
+Describe the target by which we prioritize:
+- Market or audience
+- Personas
+- Jobs or Use Cases
+- Industries
+- What matters to us when we prioritize products and features
+- Contextual things that matter to Sourcegraph or the product

 ## Themes